Notes on Karate

 This is an old video of Higa Seiko, missing the transition into shikodachi, only showing the last part of that sequence, but the primary moves are complete, and the kata otherwise intact.

-Though it is possible to learn Karatedo, such as Goju-ryu, from a book and internet videos, it is more difficult to fully comprehend or master karate fundamentals without a qualified, trusted teacher, especially if the original martial applications of kata are desired to be understood, (and finding someone in the-know is far more rare).
+Though it is possible to learn Karatedo, such as Goju-ryu, from a book and internet videos, it is more difficult to fully comprehend or master karate fundamentals without a qualified, trusted teacher, especially if the old ways, the original martial applications of kata, are desired to be understood.
 A training partner or the dojo environment is especially important.
 Karatedo is a life time path of inner discovery and discipline, and is not the same as being a paper dragon.
 Also, beware purposeful (and unintentional) confusions found in internet videos.
 However, I recommend the book on Karatedo fundamentalsST76 by Toguchi for learning karate fighting basics from the Goju-ryu perspective.

 References